Benefits of Debt Review?

 1. If by a judge in the Magistrate's Court - The fee is equal to the value of your second installment not exceeding R6,000.00 if your Debt Review installment happens to be more than R6,000.00.

-We have the new Debt Review contracts certified by the National Consumer Tribunal and so our clients benefit from the lower legal fee.
+We prefer to use the National Consumer Tribunal so that our clients benefit from the lower legal fee.
+The Credit Providers also receive money sooner because the legal fees are lower.
 In rare instances we will have no choice but to approach the Magistrate's Court, You will be made aware of this in advance.

 Here are some of the criteria that you should meet before applying for Debt Review